Skip to content

 Embedding Metrics (metrics/embedding_metrics.py): - cosine_sim - Cosine similarity - cosine_dist - Cosine distance - nll_embedding - Contrastive NLL - similarity_entropy - Similarity distribution entropy

-Classification Metrics (metrics/classification_metrics.py): - bce - Binary cross-entropy (weighted) - cross_entropy - Multi-class cross-entropy - roc_auc - ROC-AUC for binary classification - roc_auc_multiclass - ROC-AUC for multi-class classification - f1 - F1 score - sensitivity - Sensitivity (recall/TPR) - precision - Precision - specificity - Specificity (TNR) - confusion_matrix - Confusion matrix - perplexity - Perplexity (for LLM evaluation)
+Classification Metrics (metrics/classification_metrics.py): - bce - Binary cross-entropy (weighted, expects probabilities) - bce_with_logits - Binary cross-entropy with logits (expects raw logits) - cross_entropy - Multi-class cross-entropy (supports sequence prediction and -100 ignore index) - weighted_cross_entropy - Weighted cross-entropy with automatic class balancing - roc_auc - ROC-AUC for binary classification - roc_auc_multiclass - ROC-AUC for multi-class classification - f1 - F1 score (binary and multiclass) - acc - Accuracy (binary and multiclass) - sensitivity - Sensitivity (recall/TPR) - precision - Precision - specificity - Specificity (TNR) - confusion_matrix - Confusion matrix

 Utility Functions (metrics/utils.py): - compute_cosine_distances - Cosine distance computation with ensemble support - compute_class_scores - Convert distances to class probabilities - calculate_auc_roc - AUC-ROC with frequency filtering - top_k_accuracy - Top-k accuracy calculation - entropy - Entropy computation for distributions